canonical/ubuntu-pro-client/docs/tutorials/host_apt_news.rst

    #
    0 upgraded, 0 newly installed, 0 to remove and 0 not upgraded.

-Now you can exit the container.
+Once again, this is exactly what we expected to see, so everything is working correctly!
+Now we can exit this container:

 .. code-block:: console